Daucus carota aka Queen Anne's Lace

 Queen Anne's Lace, Wild Carrot, Carrot

-How to care for Queen Anne's Lace
+How difficult is it to take care of Queen Anne's Lace

 Queen Anne's Lace is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.